apollo-mapping/ap-tilezen-mapbox-styles/README.md

 const styleFactory = new StyleFactory({
     tileUrl: "https://your-vector-server.com/all/{z}/{x}/{y}.mvt",
     // resource url is the base location for your style's sprites and fonts
-    // you can use our public sprite and font stack whose url is below (for now at least)
+    // you can use our public sprite and font stack whose url is below
     resourceUrl: "https://s3-us-west-1.amazonaws.com/osm-vector-tiles-apollomapping",
     // localization type to use for certain labels.
 Pass in ISO 639-1 two-letter language code
     // ie "en" which turns {name} into {name:en} and defaults to {name} if nothing is passed in.